BasPH/pylint-airflow/README.rst

   pylint --load-plugins=pylint-airflow [your_file]

-This plugin runs on Python 3.6 and higher (due to usage of f-strings).
+This plugin runs on Python 3.6 and higher.

 ***********
 Error codes